-It was while channel surfing one Saturday morning that i stumbled upon the Suze Orman Show and her voice blared at me “your problem with not having enough money isn’t really about not making enough money, it has to do with the fact that your not being intentional with how you spend your money.”
-I immediate stopped changing the chanel, and started to pay close attention.
+It was while channel surfing one Saturday morning that I stumbled upon the Suze Orman Show and her voice blared at me “your problem with not having enough money isn’t really about not making enough money, it has to do with the fact that you’re not being intentional with how you spend your money.”
+I immediately stopped changing the channel and started to pay close attention.

 Once I figured out where I was spending my money, the next question was, “How do I be more intentional about how I want to spend my money?”

 I literally took out a calendar and jotted down when I was going to be paid every 2 weeks, and all of my expenses – rent, phone, utilities, etc. – that I was going to have to pay for.
 It was the most basic of budgets.

 Then I started putting money in a savings account every 2 weeks to save for a house.
 It became part of the intentional process of how I spent money.